M-Scott-Lassiter/VBA-Directory-Manager/README.md

 End Sub
 ```
-Changing `OmittedPrefix` will cause the DirectoryManager to re-parse the file or folder set at the current `Path`.
+Changing `OmittedPrefix` at any time will cause the DirectoryManager to re-parse the file or folder set at the current `Path`.

 ## Check if a File or Folder Exists

-The DirectoryManager can easily tell you if a file or folder at the specified `Path` exists.
+The DirectoryManager can tell you if a file or folder at the specified `Path` exists.

 ```VBA
 Sub CheckIfFileOrFolderExists()